lustre-labs/lustre/pages/guide/01-quickstart.md

 gleam run -m lustre/dev start
 ```

+> **Note**: This development server does *not* currently watch your files for changes.
+> [Watchexec](https://github.com/watchexec/watchexec?tab=readme-ov-file) is a popular tool you can use to restart the server when files change.

 The first time you run this command might take a little while, but subsequent runs
 should be much faster!